StochasticBiology/hyperinf/README.md

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/828cf552-875b-4219-9e3d-494b0c56d8c7" />
 </p>

-This will check and demo some of the functionality, based on HyperHMM:
+This will check and demo some of the functionality, based on HyperHMM.
+A more illustrative test bed is in `inst/test-bed.R`.

 ```
 library(hyperinf)